Tools

 The Dremel Motor – This tool is a miniature power drill that supports an extensive line of miniature bits, polishing wheels, saw blades, grinders, etc. It is an excellent and indispensable tool.

-There are miniature cordless drills capable of spinning between 7,500rpm to 15,000rpm.
+There are miniature cordless drills capable of spinning between 7,500rpm and 15,000rpm.

-The miniature drill can be used for example to sand the edges of the wings, joints, and sections of the model where the spruces were removed.
+For example, the miniature drill can be used to sand the edges of the wings, joints, and sections of the model where the spruces were removed.

-This type of tool is very useful to perform major modifications on models; for example, it can be used to make a wing have a more pronounced curve.
+This tool is handy for performing major modifications on models; for example, it can give a wing a more pronounced curve.

 CAUTION: Do not drive your miniature power drill at high speeds because it will generate more heat to melt the plastic you are working on.

-CAUTION: Do not let small children operate this type of tool without adult supervision.
+CAUTION: Do not let small children operate this tool without adult supervision.